 Post Implementation Review Report

 [This template is intended to be used after a project has been implemented and the project outcomes analysed and reported.
-It has been developed to help determine whether a project has met its objectives and meets the needs and requirements of intended beneficiaries.
+It has been developed to help determine whether a project has met its objectives, and meets the needs and requirements of intended beneficiaries.
 Add/delete rows as required and remember to delete instructive text]